ndhoang123/ITKowledge/OOP/README.md

 - An explicitly implemented member cannot be accessed through a class instance, but only through an instance of the interface.

-=> You can think interface as inheritance feature.
+=> You can think overloading as inheritance feature.

 ## Struct